The 24 Most Bizarre Injuries in Baseball History

 4. Reliever Steve Sparks dislocated his shoulder while ripping a telephone book in half emulating some motivational speakers he just heard speak.

-5. Wade Boggs might've laughed at that if he didn't miss a week after straining his back while tying to pull on his cowboy boots.
+5. Wade Boggs might've laughed at that if he didn't miss a week after straining his back while trying to pull on his cowboy boots.

 6. According to the legend of Clarence Blethen, the Red Sox rookie pitcher in 1923 thought he looked meaner without his false teeth when he was on the mound.
 He supposedly didn't think to put them back in his mouth while he batted.
 That led to Blethen sliding into second base and getting bit in the posterior by his own teeth.